hamidds/GBFA/README.md

 # Farsi Gender Bias Evaluation Datasets

-This repository contains the Farsi-translated datasets used in the paper "Measuring Gender Bias in Language Models in Farsi".
+This repository contains the Farsi-translated datasets used in the paper *"Measuring Gender Bias in Language Models in Farsi"* ([paper link](https://aclanthology.org/2025.gebnlp-1.21/)).
 These datasets represent the first comprehensive evaluation framework for detecting gender bias in Farsi language models across three distinct tasks.

+The paper was published in the *Proceedings of the 6th Workshop on Gender Bias in Natural Language Processing (GeBNLP)* at ACL 2025.

 ## 📋 Overview